enginkizil/FeedEk/README.md

   Option to show Author of Feed Item.
 Default is `false`
 - **AuthorLabel**
   Option to set title of author label.
 Default is `Author:`.
 ShowAuthor option must be true to set AuthorLabel.
+- **Success**
+  Callback to manipulate the DOM element wich contains the Feed Items after the load.
+- **Error**
+  Callback when error occurs during fetching feeds.

 ## Demo